 I can help you redirect your story too – away from the negative or “nothing much to tell” point of view and toward a sense of wonder and appreciation for the remarkable life you’ve lived.

-For the last year, I’ve been developing The Story Shaping Project, and I’ll be releasing details very soon on how you can get started on your new perspective.
+For the last year, I’ve been developing Your Story Shaping Blueprint, and I’ll be releasing details very soon on how you can get started on your new perspective.
 In the meantime, I would like to invite you to join me in The Magnificent Journey, a free weekly e-newsletter delivering purposeful perspective to your inbox.
 Enter your email address in the subscription box on this page, and watch for your weekly issue.

 — Minnie Lamberth